NathanHarrington/dotfiles/README.md

 Install ublock origin for firefox
 Install disable ctrl-q exit plugin for firefox
-Install Dropbox rpm from their website
-Install spideroak rpm from their website
-Install nomachine rpm from their website

-Login to spideroak, dropbox, reboot make sure the services start at login.

-Modify the encrypt_to_cloud.sh script to make a gpg encrypted tar file, upload every hour.
-This is the 'warm' backup of anything on the disk that is absolutely critical.
-Add entry to crontab like:
-# Every hour sync with dropbox
-38 * * * * $HOME/Documents/encryption/encrypt_to_cloud.sh

-This is to create a series of easier to manage tar files that are stored on a per-system basis.

-Old backups above, new backups below:

 # This is for your current critical backups use case: Primarily text
 # files with log entries and sensitive information.
 The occaisional pdf.